-Test: On campus, TTh 3:30-4:50pm, Room ERB 125, 126, and 127
+Lecture: TTh 3:30-4:50pm, ERB 130 (and ERB 125 for some days)

-Laboratory: Labs in ERB 124, 125, 126, and 127 can be used for soldering, construction, and testing of your project.
-Lab access is limited to times when labs for other courses are not meeting and lab utilization is less than 20%.
+Laboratory: ERB 125 can be used for soldering, construction, and testing of your projects.

 Description of Course Content:

 Study of protocol stacks and layers, implementation of an Ethernet protocol stack, and design of a basic low-latency, small footprint IoT protocol on bare metal embedded devices and embedded Linux systems.
 Prerequisite: C or better in both CSE 3320 and CSE 3442.